 Turn data into intelligence, and intelligence into action.

-At PR 20/20, we are obsessive about measurement and performance.
+At Ready North, we are obsessive about measurement and performance.
 Our professionals have strong analytical skills, specifically the ability to interpret website and marketing data, gauge campaign performance and clearly communicate results.